Dumping (pricing policy): Definitions and extent

 While permitted by the WTO, General Agreement on Tariffs and Trade (GATT) (Article VI) allows countries the option of taking action against dumping.
 The Anti-Dumping Agreement clarifies and expands Article VI, and the two operate together.
-They allow countries to act in a way that would normally break the GATT principles of binding a tariff and not discriminating between trading partners—typically anti-dumping action means charging extra import duty on the particular product from the particular exporting country in order to bring its price closer to the "normal value" or to remove the injury to domestic industry in the importing country.
+They allow countries to act in a way that would normally break the GATT principles of binding a tariff and not discriminating between trading partners—typically anti-dumping action means charging extra import duty on the particular product from the particular exporting country, in order to bring its price closer to the "normal value" or to remove the injury to domestic industry in the importing country.

 There are many different ways of calculating whether a particular product is being dumped heavily or only lightly.
-The agreement narrows down the range of possible options.
-It provides three methods to calculate a product's "normal value".
+The agreement narrows down the range of possible options, providing three methods to calculate a product's "normal value".
 The main one is based on the price in the exporter's domestic market.
-When this cannot be used, two alternatives are available—the price charged by the exporter in another country, or a calculation based on the combination of the exporter's production costs, other expenses and normal profit margins.
-And the agreement also specifies how a fair comparison can be made between the export price and what would be a normal price.
+When this cannot be used, two alternatives are available, the price charged by the exporter in another country, or a calculation based on the combination of the exporter's production costs, other expenses and normal profit margins.
+The agreement also specifies how a fair comparison can be made between the export price and what would be a normal price.